llikian/Ray-Marching/README.md

-# OpenGL Engine
+# Ray-Marching
 ## Project Description
-This project is an implementation of a graphics engine using OpenGL with the GLAD implementation.
+This project is an implementation of the ray-marching technique using Open-GL and GLSL.
-It uses GLFW for window and event handling.

-This project is a way to learn OpenGL, I am following [Joey de Vries's tutorial](https://learnopengl.com/).

 ## Setup
 ### Dependencies